-SAN JUAN, Puerto Rico — An insurer’s rehabilitator on July 8 asked a Puerto Rico federal judge to lift a stay of a dispute between the insurer and various of its reinsurers regarding losses from two hurricanes and then remand the case to the insurer’s rehabilitation proceeding (Integrand Assurance Co. v.
+SAN JUAN, Puerto Rico — Reinsurers on Nov.
+8 joined an opposition brief arguing to a Puerto Rico federal court that an insurer’s liquidator can be bound to arbitration clauses in the insurer’s reinsurance agreements in a dispute over $150 million in losses from two hurricanes (Integrand Assurance Co. v.
 Everest Reinsurance Co., et al., No. 19-01111, D. Puerto Rico).

 WASHINGTON, D.C. — A Bermuda reinsurer in a Nov.
 7 motion asks a District of Columbia federal court to dismiss for lack of personal jurisdiction a lawsuit filed by trustees of the United Mine Workers of America (UMWA) pension plan over alleged violations of the Employee Retirement Income Security Act from failing to make $934 million in withdrawal liability payments (Michael H. Holland, et al. v.
 Cardem Insurance Company Ltd., No. 19-02362, D. D.C.).

 BOSTON — A Massachusetts federal magistrate judge on Nov 8 denied an insurer’s motion to compel production of documents from reinsurers over allocation and billing of a 2009 settlement with an insured because “the relevance of the materials sought is too speculative” (Certain London Market Company Reinsurers v.
 Lamorak Insurance Co., No. 18-10534, D. Mass.).